Jacob-CL/CTFNotes/Methods/SQLInjection.md

 # SQL Injection
 An SQL injection is a security flaw that allows attackers to interfere with database queries of an application.
+Different databases will have different syntaxes and methods of injection.

 There are two types of databases, relational and non-relational -
 - Relational Databases (SQL):